shredware/blog/content/meet-our-team-drazen.md

 ## What is your role in CloudFleet?

-I am mainly a backend developer, responsible for the centralised CloudFleet services like Spire for Blimp ordering, Pagekite for tunneling traffic, the API for authentication and uploading SSL certificates etc. I am also hacking on the physical devices to set up correct images and have recently started working on Marina, our service for more dependable Docker ARM image building.
+I am mainly a backend developer, responsible for the centralized CloudFleet services like Spire for Blimp ordering, Pagekite for tunneling traffic, the API for authentication and uploading SSL certificates etc. I am also hacking on the physical devices to set up correct images and have recently started working on Marina, our service for more dependable Docker ARM image building.
 I mostly write code in Python, although JavaScript, Bash and other technologies are not foreign to me either.

 ## Are you currently fully involved in CloudFleet?
 If not, where do you work/what do you do?